Date Published: 26 April 2019

 Click here to access the MAS Consultation Paper of 10 April 2019.
-The public consultation phase for the Sandbox Express will conclude on 10 May 2019.
+The public consultation phase for the PS Regulations will conclude on 10 May 2019.
 Click here to access our previous CNPupdate on the PS Act.

 This update is provided to you for general information and should not be relied upon as legal advice.

 The lawyers from the Banking & Finance Practice Group (BFPG) have always taken pride in providing a comprehensive range of banking and finance services to our clients, including domestic and foreign international banks, other financial institutions as well as non-bank lenders and borrowers, and foreign legal firms acting for parties outside Singapore.

 Our banking & finance practice covers the whole spectrum of domestic and international banking & financing work, including restructurings, financings and financial institutions advisory work.
 We can draw upon a broad base of partners, senior, mid-level and junior associates, all with strong and varied banking & finance product line and country experience.